-Locate the water inlet and outlet connections which are labelled on the pump.
-Connect a water supply line with "on-off" valve to the water inlet, and an open drain to the water outlet.
-The inlet line should have a flow regulating valve.
-If the water supply is unreliable, it is advisable to install a flow switch to stop the pump or signal when the flow is interrupted.
+Connect a water supply line with "on-off" value to the water inlet, and an open drain to the water outlet.
+The inlet line should have a flow regulating value.
+If the water supply unreliable, it is advisable to install a flow switch to stop the pump or signal when the flow is interrupted.
 Normally the cooling water will be off when the pump is not running.

-A water pressure relief valve (item 44 of the parts list) is fitted in the water jacket.
+A water pressure relief valve is fitted in the water jacket.
 This relief valve is set to open at 50 PSIG (3.5 bar).

-Standard cooling water rates are for up to 80°F (26°C) supply temperature and operation within the design continuous operating pressure range of .1 to 100 mm Hga.
+Standard cooling water rates are for up to 80°F (26°C) supply temperature and operation within the design continuous operating pressure range of .1 to 100 Torr (.13-130 mbar a).
 Sustained operation above 100 torr (130 mbar) and/or long pump downs generally require larger cooling water flow rate and/or external oil heat exchanger.
-Larger cooling water rate increases cooling efficiency reduces heat dissipation to room and keeps oil cooler (longer oil life and less oil loss through the oil mist eliminator).
+Larger cooling water rate increases cooling efficiency reduces heat dissipation to room and keeps oil cooler